 We now proceed to constraining the JBD model with the full combination of datasets.
 This includes the cosmic shear, galaxy-galaxy lensing, and overlapping redshift-space galaxy clustering (KiDS×2dFLenS), BAO distances, AP distortions, and growth rates (All-BOSS), supernova distances (Pantheon), and the cosmic microwave background temperature, polarization, and lensing reconstruction (All-Planck).
-In Sec.
-VIII C alone, we additionally include the small-scale CMB data of ACT.
 The KiDS, 2dFLenS, and BOSS datasets are combined as in Sec.
 VIB, where we avoid double-counting information by restricting the 3×2pt dataset to KiDS×2dFLenS instead of KiDS×{2dFLenS+BOSS}, in order to separately utilize the full BOSS dataset (i.e. All-BOSS).